wavefrontHQ/docs/pages/doc/integrations_vrops.md

             "serviceRefreshRateInMins":<service-refresh-rate-in-minutes>
         }
        ```
-       Here the `adapterNames` are the names of your vCenter Server instances. **Leave only the names of the vCenter Server instances that you want to monitor.**
+       Here the `adapterNames` are the names of your vCenter Server instances.

+       **Leave only the names of the vCenter Server instances that you want to monitor.**

     7. After you create the JSON file, click the `PUT /api/v2/cloudintegration/{id}` request.
-    8. In the **id** text box, enter the ID of the integration that you copied in step 5.
+    8. In the **id** text box, enter the ID of the integration that you copied in Step 5.
-    9. In the **body** text box, enter the contents of the JSON file that you created in step 6.
+    9. In the **body** text box, enter the contents of the JSON file that you created in Step 6.
     10. Click **Try it out**.

    You get a 200 response and in the Wavefront UI you can see that the vCenter Server instances are filtered out.